Design for Non-Designers – Contrast

 Contrasting colours is a science unto itself.

 There are simply millions of colours out in the big bad world.
 It’s simple to throw colour together, but does it look any good?
 An easy way to get a good list of contrasting colours is to look at any sports team and see the colours they use in their uniforms.
 You could work through the NRL or AFL teams and have a number of colour pairings that work.
 (Yes ok some are better than others, but a lot of them and pretty good).
 Or you could play with some colours yourself.
-For example:

 Black and white, being neutral colours tend to look ok with most other colours.
 Though you might lean more towards the white in the above example for ease of reading and brighter contrast then the black.
 The yellow isn’t too bad either, though you would traditionally think it doesn’t have enough contrast.
 That’s ok.
 Sometimes it doesn’t need to be a huge amount of contrast to make something look good.
 The yellow and orange are close shades, but it’s enough to make them stand out and even though they contrast, they also complement each other to a degree.
 The green is quite jarring when you first look at it, which is surprising considering that most people consider them to be good contrasting colours.
 It might just be this particular shade I have chosen that isn’t any good.
 If these were you chosen colours you might want to experiment with different shades to find one that contrasts well.